skypher/disclosure/README.md

 1. Humans are left to infer if the aliens are talking about governments, other aliens, or both.
 2. Some analysts believe this crop circle is a sort of alien wanted poster for evil Orion aliens, as per the three stars or UAP above the alien's shoulder.

 Seemingly beyond human construction, yet such a vague warning for humanity.
-For all we know, crop circles could be alien propaganda or false historical trust building tools.
-Regarding the whole ancient alien thing: any alien that encourages worship is not an alien I would trust.
+For all we know, crop circles could be alien propaganda or false historical trust-building tools.
+Regarding the whole ancient aliens idea: any alien that encourages worship is not an alien I would trust.

+Regarding the idea that "good" and "bad" alien factions exist: why is there no "bad alien crop circle defacement campaign" for helpful crop circles?

-Aliens: come out with it, or it looks like you are toying with the public even more than the government.
+Aliens: come out with it, or it looks like you are propagandizing the public, possibly even more than the government.
 Or are you in cahoots?

 Again, the 500D chess scenario prevails.

 ## Conspiracies and conclusions

 The trust paradox continues.
 We may never truly know if there are any "good guys."
 The Alien Intervention Table is mostly grim.
 Full disclosure is our best shot at discerning the good from the bad.
-As time goes on and disclosure probably continues, aliens and their technology will be ever more at the forefront of public awareness.
-The risk for hysteria increases, unless of course the government has reason not to care about panic: maybe we are all going to be dead soon, anyway.
-Maybe they have good news, but want to hold back on the good news because they want to run a psyop first.
+As time goes on and disclosure probably continues, aliens and their technology will be even more at the forefront of public awareness.
+The risk for hysteria increases, unless of course, the government has reasons not to care about panic: maybe we are all going to be dead soon, anyway.
+Maybe they have good news but want to hold back on the good news because they want to run a psyop first.
 I do not like the prospects considering the frequency of alien abductions and mutilation reports.

 Approximately 3.7 million Americans claim to have experienced alien abduction.
 See https://www.psychologytoday.com/us/blog/sleepless-in-america/201709/alien-abduction-part-ii.
-Many people have little or no interest in science fiction or do not see "grey alien" imagery on a regular basis.
+Many people have little or no interest in science fiction or do not see "grey alien" imagery regularly.
 Why are so many reporting the archetypal grey alien frequently?
 Are alien dreams or alien visions during sleep paralysis really that common?
 Are hundreds of thousands of people getting rich from abduction stories?
 Is there a reason why the government has not looked into this phenomena?
 One would think that such mass hallucinations, or at least the suggestion of millions taken against their will by an unknown force, would warrant a government investigation.
 Can any person be abducted because of insufficient defenses?
 Are space thugs allowed to operate here?
 Is there any truth to some of the Majestic 12 documents?
 See http://majesticdocuments.com/documents/pre1948.php.
 Are the conspiracists are correct in that we cannot do anything about the space thugs due to an "unholy alliance?"
 Maybe the disclosure narrative prefers to skip over not just skeletons in the closet, but mass graves, as these unfilled, white rabbit holes may well descend into places darker than most can handle.
 Hypothetically, malevolent aliens would occasionally play nice to continue evil deeds.
 Abusive relationships tend to work out that way.

 ### Parallels in current events

 Because disclosure is a very important current event with psyop qualities, and the government knows more than they tell, we should be on the lookout for parallels in other current events that have psyop characteristics.

 The Epstein/pedogate thing is big news.
-If the public begins to believe the world elite are/were engaged in evil rituals, considering these people were very important decision makers, maybe they had reasons to take calculated risks in the depths of a known pedophile's tropical island?
+If the public begins to believe the world elite are/were engaged in evil rituals, considering these people were very important decision-makers, maybe they had reasons to take such calculated risks in the depths of a known pedophile's tropical island?
 If I was an evil alien interested in subverting populations, I may be inclined to add my own "special effects" beyond a billionaire's cavernous special effects budget.
 I could convince the world's elite of just about anything!
 Even if there is no alien involvement, Epstein and co. could have had quite the elaborate setup down there.
 Ghislaine Maxwell, an alleged child wrangler, was quite fond of masks: https://twitter.com/Lori_B_777/status/1148769811742318593.
+Further, if DeLonge's "good" and "evil" alien story from the U.S. government is correct (whereby they play tug of war with mankind akin to Greek gods), manipulation of the world's elite via the "vice of kings" fits quite well.

-A great strategy for intelligence agencies is to play both sides.
-Indeed, the Q movement is a mysterious and powerful influence.
+A great strategy for intelligence agencies, or aliens, to play both sides.
+Indeed, the Q movement is a mysterious and powerful influence on current events.
+Q could be another piece on the same chessboard.

+In case you are unfamiliar with Q:

+> Q Clearance Patriot, QAnon, or simply Q is a group of patriots in Military Intelligence / NSA with access to all the information including Top Secret and Secret Restricted Data.
+Q serves at the pleasure of President Trump and is leading The Storm and Great Awakening worldwide.
+Q leverages anonymous internet boards (the chans) to divulge the biggest insider approved intel drop in the history of the world.

+See https://qmap.pub/themes/read/66 for further Q details.
+The website qmap.pub is regarded as one of the best resources for all things Q.

-What did Q post (#918) on March 10, 2018 at 2:05:58 PM EST?
+What did Q post (#918) on March 10, 2018, at 2:05:58 PM EST?

 > You are learning.
 > How many coincidences before it becomes mathematically impossible?
 > Wait until you learn who has been talking to you here.
 > Q

-By the way, where was Q before the NSA's mass surveillance program?
-Allowing kids to get raped before deciding to act?
-Surely, Q would nipped this pedogate thing in the bud or prevented Epstein from getting away with it the first time.
-Maybe allowing countless instances of child rape (and who knows what else) for years was all part of Q's plan.
-If Q is a source for global good, why does Q not denounce American exceptionalism or associations with Trump, who has and will make mistakes?
+Surely, Q would have wanted to nip this whole pedogate thing in the bud.
+I hope that Q explains the reasoning behind waiting while countless children were harmed and how this is part of the "plan."
+If Q is a source for global good, should he not eventually denounce American exceptionalism, associations with a polarizing figure like President Trump, and incorporate more universal themes?
+Clearly, Q (the NSA) is using patriotism, religion, and alien mysticism to manipulate the masses for mostly unknown purposes and outright asking for "trust" along the way.
+In case Q followers are offended by this assertion, please consider that pursuit of truth that reasonably conflicts with Q does not make me, or anyone else, a "shill."
+Q, if truly for the people, should promote truth-seeking across the board, even if truth upends Q's own mission.

 Stay with me here.
 I know conspiracy talk often goes off the rails, but we must look at potentials. **Any forward-looking thought can be called a dirty conspiracy until it happens, then it is a fact.**

 The alien chess piece is very valuable.
 It represents chaos, technology, government distrust, and the survival of the human race.
 If pedogate causes the global elite to suffer, perhaps the main distraction card will then be alien-related leaks: a form of disclosure, but with a twist.
 Hypothetically, if the Clintons are implicated, the alien card is a great distraction.

-On the other side of the coin, the Q movement/community flirts with alien intervention.
+The Q movement/community flirt with alien intervention.
 The Q movement is associated with the Galactic Federation of Light (GFL) and claims pedogate is part of the "plan."
 Research Twitter hashtags used by many Q followers.

 Humans often seek (and therefore can be exploited by):
 * Groups to belong to
 * The pursuit of purpose
 * Feeling special, including having special powers or being chosen

-The Q movement incorporates the three above elements: undeniably, Q is a purposeful movement associated with a narrative of belonging to a galactic chosen.
-The alien chess piece will play perfectly.
+The Q movement incorporates the three above elements while virally delegating the work to the hive-mind.
+Undeniably, Q is a purposeful movement associated with a narrative of belonging to a galactic chosen.
+The alien chess piece will play perfectly, as followers can be further worked into a quasi-religious-alien-"truth" fervor.

 Moreover, GFL membership occurs via self-diagnosis.
 How convenient.
 Ego loves encouragement.
 Ready to join a space force sent to Earth to usher in an age of enlightenment?
 Borrows a bit from Scientology, right?
 The mysterious Q will be in the perfect position to roll out the alien red carpet to a false galactic future.
 Indeed, we will see if Q refrains from the power of suggestion when the alien card is played.
 I doubt it.

 Another powerful psychological exploit is to give people clues and have them fill in the blanks.
-This form of suggestion can be brilliantly seductive: people will convince themselves of synchronicities in their environments, such a numerical patterns that tie into biblical verses, the Sumerian language, etc. Oh yes, this is an ongoing theme in the Q movement.
+This form of suggestion can be brilliantly seductive: people will convince themselves of synchronicities in their environments, such numerical patterns that tie into biblical verses, the Sumerian language, etc. Oh yes, this is an ongoing theme in the Q movement.

 At some point, Q or an official government source could say, "Q = aliens."
+Another idea is "Q = The Lost Gospel Q: The Original Sayings of Jesus."
+See https://www.pbs.org/wgbh/pages/frontline/shows/religion/story/qthomas.html.
 Imagine what would happen then!
+As described, the groundwork exists for both alien and religious options.

 ### You want the truth?